anharmonic/anharmonic.github.io/thermal2-manual.md

 #### SMA calculation
 When doing a SMA calculation the tk.x code will produce four output files:

-1. A file named $prefix.$grid_size_TOT.out, where $prefix is the input value of prefix and $grid_size is the size of the integration grid (e.g. "20x20x20").
-This file will contain one line per configuration, in each line you will:
+1. A file named $prefix.$grid_size_TOT.out, where $prefix is the input value of prefix and $grid_size is the size of the integration grid (e.g. "20×20×20").
+This file will contain one line per configuration, in each line you have:
 * 1 the configuration number,
 * 2 the value of sigma
 * 3 the temperature